jasonbitterman/journal-club-assistant/examples/NEJM DASH_summary.md

-## Title of Study
-A Clinical Trial of the Effects of Dietary Patterns on Blood Pressure.
+## A Clinical Trial of the Effects of Dietary Patterns on Blood Pressure

+---

 ## Aim of Study

-To assess the effects of dietary patterns on blood pressure, specifically evaluating whether diets rich in fruits, vegetables, and/or low-fat dairy products can lower blood pressure compared to a control diet.
+To assess the effects of different dietary patterns on blood pressure in adults, specifically focusing on dietary approaches to stop hypertension (DASH), including a diet rich in fruits, vegetables, and low-fat dairy products with reduced saturated and total fat.

+---

 ## Study Design

-Multicenter, randomized, controlled feeding trial involving three different dietary interventions over 11 weeks—starting with a three-week run-in phase (all subjects on a control diet), followed by an eight-week intervention phase with random assignment to one of three diet groups.
+A multicenter, randomized, controlled feeding study (feeding trial) with parallel-group assignment.
+Subjects first completed a 3-week run-in period (all on control diet), then were randomly assigned for 8 weeks to one of three dietary patterns.

+---

 ## Intervention

-Three interventions:
+Three dietary patterns were tested:
-1. Control diet (low in fruits, vegetables, and dairy, with typical US fat content)
+1. Control diet: Low in fruits, vegetables, and dairy products, with a fat content typical of the average U.S. diet.
-2. Fruits-and-vegetables diet (high in fruits and vegetables)
+2. Fruits-and-vegetables diet: High in fruits and vegetables, otherwise similar to control.
-3. Combination diet (high in fruits, vegetables, and low-fat dairy; reduced saturated and total fat).
+3. Combination (DASH) diet: Rich in fruits, vegetables, and low-fat dairy, reduced in saturated and total fat, otherwise similar calorie and sodium content across all diets.
+All subjects' sodium intake and body weight kept constant.

+---

 ## Number of Subjects

-A total of 459 adults were randomized:
-- Control diet: 154 subjects
-- Fruits-and-vegetables diet: 154 subjects
-- Combination diet: 151 subjects.
+Total enrolled: 459 adults.
+Breakdown by group is not explicitly given, but as subjects were randomized in parallel to three groups, it is inferred to be roughly equal (approximately 153 per group).

+---

 ## Inclusion and Exclusion Criteria

-**Inclusion:**
+**Inclusion Criteria:**
-- Adults ≥22 years old
+- Adults aged 22 years or older
-- Not taking antihypertensive medication, or able to meet BP criteria after withdrawal of medication
+- Not on antihypertensive medication (or able to meet BP criteria after withdrawal)
-- Systolic BP <160 mm Hg and diastolic BP 80–95 mm Hg (mean of six measurements during three screening visits)
+- Average systolic BP <160 mm Hg and diastolic BP 80–95 mm Hg (mean of 6 measurements over 3 visits)

-**Exclusion:**
+**Exclusion Criteria:**
-- Poorly controlled diabetes mellitus
+- Poorly controlled diabetes
 - Hyperlipidemia
-- Cardiovascular event within prior 6 months
+- Recent cardiovascular event (<6 months)
 - Chronic diseases interfering with participation
-- Pregnancy or lactation
-- BMI >35
+- Body mass index >35
-- Use of medications affecting blood pressure
+- Medications affecting BP
-- Unwillingness to stop certain supplements
+- Refusal to stop supplements/antacids containing magnesium or calcium
 - Renal insufficiency
-- Alcohol intake >14 drinks/week.
+- Alcohol intake >14 drinks per week
+- Pregnancy or lactation.

+---

 ## Primary Outcome

-Change in diastolic blood pressure at rest from baseline to end of intervention.
+Change in diastolic blood pressure at rest from baseline to follow-up (weeks 7 and 8 of intervention).

+---

 ## Secondary Outcome

 - Change in systolic blood pressure at rest
-- Change in ambulatory diastolic and systolic blood pressure
+- Change in 24-hour ambulatory systolic and diastolic blood pressure.

-- Adverse effects and symptoms (such as gastrointestinal effects).
+---

 ## Statistical Methods

-- Analysis of variance (ANOVA) with adjustment for clinical center
-- Two-tailed hypothesis testing, with P ≤ 0.025 considered statistically significant to account for multiple comparisons
-- 97.5% confidence intervals reported
+- Intention-to-treat analysis.
+- Between-diet differences in BP changes tested by two-way analysis of variance (ANOVA).
+- Subgroup analyses according to sex, minority status, and baseline BP (hypertension defined as SBP ≥140 or DBP ≥90).
-- Power calculation indicated 85% power to detect a 2 mm Hg difference in diastolic BP
+- Power calculation: 456 subjects gives 85% power to detect a 2 mm Hg between-diet difference in diastolic BP with two-sided alpha = 0.025 (due to multiple comparisons adjustment).
-- Analyses performed by intention-to-treat.
+- 97.5% confidence intervals applied to be consistent with multiple comparison adjustment.

+---

 ## Baseline Characteristics

-There were no clinically or statistically significant differences in baseline characteristics among the three diet groups in terms of age, sex, race/ethnicity, household income, weight, BMI, history of blood-pressure medication, or baseline blood pressure.
+No substantial or clinically meaningful differences in baseline characteristics between groups.
+Demographically, the sample was heterogeneous: 49% women, 60% black, 37% with household income < $30,000/year; mean baseline BP: 131.3/84.7 mm Hg.
+Table 4 and text specify groups were well balanced by relevant demographics and baseline blood pressures.

+---

 ## Primary Outcome Results

-- The combination diet reduced diastolic blood pressure by 3.0 mm Hg more than the control diet (P ≤ 0.001).
+- The combination (DASH) diet reduced diastolic blood pressure by 3.0 mm Hg more than the control diet (P<0.001).
-- The fruits-and-vegetables diet reduced diastolic blood pressure by 1.1 mm Hg more than the control diet (P = 0.07; not statistically significant).
+- The fruits-and-vegetables diet reduced diastolic BP by 1.1 mm Hg more than control (P=0.07).
-- In hypertensive subjects (systolic BP ≥ 140 mm Hg or diastolic ≥ 90 mm Hg), the combination diet reduced diastolic BP by 5.5 mm Hg relative to control (P ≤ 0.001).
+- In hypertensive subjects (n=133), combination diet produced even larger reductions: 5.5 mm Hg lower than control (P<0.001).

+---

 ## Secondary Outcome Results

-- The combination diet reduced systolic blood pressure by 5.5 mm Hg more than the control diet (P ≤ 0.001); the fruits-and-vegetables diet reduced systolic BP by 2.8 mm Hg more than control (P ≤ 0.001).
+- The combination diet reduced systolic BP by 5.5 mm Hg and diastolic by 3.0 mm Hg more than control.
+- The fruits-and-vegetables diet reduced systolic BP by 2.8 mm Hg and diastolic by 1.1 mm Hg more than control.
+- Among hypertensives, combination diet reduced systolic by 11.4 mm Hg and diastolic by 5.5 mm Hg versus control.
-- For 24-hour ambulatory blood pressure: combination diet reduced systolic BP by 4.5 mm Hg and diastolic by 2.7 mm Hg compared with control; fruits-and-vegetables diet reductions were 3.1 mm Hg (systolic) and 2.1 mm Hg (diastolic) compared to control (all P ≤ 0.002).
+- Ambulatory BP: Combination diet reduced mean 24-hr systolic by 4.5 mm Hg and diastolic by 2.7 mm Hg more than control (P<0.001 for both); fruits-and-vegetables diet also produced modestly significant reductions.

-- Rates of constipation were lower in the diet groups compared to control; otherwise, adverse effects were rare and similar between groups.
+---

 ## Analysis
-While the study is a well-powered, multicenter randomized feeding trial that effectively controls for confounding factors like weight, sodium intake, and medication use, some limitations are evident.
-The inclusion criteria exclude individuals with very high blood pressure, major comorbid conditions, and those with obesity (BMI >35), which could limit generalizability beyond relatively healthy, mild-to-moderate hypertensive adults.
-The exclusion of those unwilling or unable to strictly adhere to a research diet (with >95% self-reported adherence and high retention across all groups) also may not reflect real-world settings where dietary compliance is a major challenge.
-Furthermore, this was a tightly controlled, short-term feeding study; long-term sustainability, real-world efficacy, and cardiovascular event outcomes remain unassessed.

-The statistical approach was rigorous, making appropriate adjustments for multiple comparisons.
-Baseline characteristics were closely matched, mitigating selection bias.
-Intention-to-treat analysis strengthens the validity of findings.
-However, the clinical significance of the observed BP reductions, although statistically robust, should be interpreted in light of the artificial (high adherence, prepared meals) environment of the study.
-While the size of BP reductions in hypertensive subjects is notable and comparable to some antihypertensive drugs, the impact on long-term outcomes such as MI, stroke, or mortality cannot be extrapolated.
-Overall, while the authors do not grossly overstate their conclusions, the applicability of these findings to long-term, real-world cardiovascular risk reduction is not established by this study alone.
+The paper’s conclusions regarding blood pressure reduction due to dietary patterns are generally well supported by the presented data, especially the greater effect of a diet rich in fruits, vegetables, and low-fat dairy (combination diet) compared to control.
+The design as a controlled-feeding study in a demographically diverse sample, randomization after a run-in period, and intention-to-treat analyses enhance the validity of the results.
+Importantly, no significant baseline imbalances or group differences are described, and adherence appears excellent by multiple measures.

+However, some important limitations should be emphasized.
+The study’s external validity is constrained because it was a feeding study; participants had little choice over food selection or procurement, and the trial was only 11 weeks in duration.
+Thus, adherence, sustainability, and long-term effects in real-world and self-selected settings remain unknown.
+Furthermore, strictly limiting sodium, body weight, and alcohol reduces confounding, but does not reflect typical practice where these variables might change.
+The authors do not address the potential for Hawthorne effect due to intense supervision.
+Clinically, the observed group mean BP reductions, while statistically significant, are moderate for nonhypertensive individuals.
+The practical impact for individuals with normal BP is less clear, even if population projections are made.
+Overall, while the internal validity of the trial is strong for the short-term, the clinical significance and generalizability to a broader, unsupervised population and long-term outcomes are not addressed—caution should be used in direct application to clinical or public health recommendations beyond the controlled study context.